Reviewed by: Brandon Brown

 What Can Cause a Contingent Offer to Fall Through?

-Now that you know what house in contingent means, let’s look more closely at the most common contingencies that are often attached to an offer, and how they can derail a sale.
+Now that you know what house in contingent means, let’s look more closely at the most common contingencies that are often attached to an offer, and how they can derail a pending home sale.

 In 2019, 87% of homebuyers financed the purchase of their home.5 Those who financed relied heavily on their lender with about 88% of the home’s purchase price mortgaged.
-Therefore, many purchase offers have a mortgage contingency.6
+Therefore, many purchase offers have a mortgage contingency clause.6

 This means the buyer’s offer is only valid if they secure a mortgage through a lender.
-This type of contingent deal includes limitations to the financing the buyer will accept, including:
+This common contingency includes limitations to the financing the buyer will accept, including:

 - Loan type